“The Internet of Things is yet to make a full-fledged entry into the market, but before it sees the dawn, it has to counter many security concerns.”

 I was just increasingly researching about IoT, and by this time, claims had been made that it is the dawn of IoT.

 Today, while writing about IoT, I am a little bit disappointed to say this, but it has been a sluggish journey.
 And I will blame it to inadequate development techniques, which need to be improved.
 We all know that with time every emerging technology gets its proper place in the market, but until that time it will face its share of criticism.
 My only concern is, Are We Creating an Insecure Internet of Things (IoT)?

 While searching about IoT, I came across an article, which was very unnerving.
 Imagine, getting into your smart car that is connected to your home and your mobile devices.
-Suddenly you receive a message in the car’s display which reads something like this, “If you want to pick up your kids from school today, pay up two bitcoins.”
+Suddenly you receive a message in the car’s display that reads something like this, “If you want to pick up your kids from school today, pay up two bitcoins.”

-This is a case of supposition, but it is mandatory to investigate the adverse impact of an emerging innovation.
+This is a case of supposition, but it is mandatory to investigate the adverse impact of emerging innovation.
 And right now, IoT has significant security concerns.

-Here, we have laid out some top security concerns with which we can create secure and attack proof IoT-enabled applications.
+Here, we have laid out some top security concerns with which we can create secure and attack-proof IoT-enabled applications.
 We are listing out some crucial points that are advisable while looking for IoT development services that can help you build a secure IoT application.